Coverage

 What Is 5G UW?

-5G UW connects to millimeter wave (mmWave), unlike regular 5G.
-The standard 5G gives you increased speed and connectivity from 4G.
-By connecting to high band, mmWave, and mid-band, C-band, 5G UW delivers even greater data speeds, download speeds, and better responsiveness when compared to standard 5G.
+5G UW make use of millimeter wave (mmWave) technology for faster data speeds and lower latency than standard 5G.
 With regular 5G, speeds can reach up to speeds five times faster than 4G, but 5G UW with mmWave networks can go even faster than that.

 How 5G Ultra Wideband Works